100881/100881/README.md

 - 👋 Hi, I’m @100881
-- 👀 I’m interested in: no interest/hobby
+- 👀 I’m interested in:
 - 🌱 I’m currently learning developing softwares
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: dont
+- 📫 How to reach me:
 - ⚡ Fun fact: nothing special about me

 <!---